illinois-cs419/illinois-cs419.github.io/_pages/01_syllabus.md

 All exams are closed-everything (no book, notes, calculator, etc.).
 See the [CBTF policies](https://cbtf.engr.illinois.edu/for-students/policies.html) for more detail.
 You are responsible for all material covered in lectures and assignments.
 For DRES accommodations see [CBTF DRES Students](https://cbtf.engr.illinois.edu/for-students/dres-students.html).

 ## Extra Credit ##
-During 3 lectures during the semester we will
+During 3 lectures during the semester we will work on a set of group problem-solving exercises.
+These dates will be announced a week before they occur. **Participation in each of these events is worth 1% extra credit towards your total course grade.** Also, you will learn things, so you should definitely attend.

-## Late Homework or Projects ##
+## Late Work ##
 Machine problems submitted after the due date lose 10% per day.
 In exceptional circumstances where extension may be reasonable (illness, family emergency etc.) arrangement must be made with the instructor.

 ## Collaboration ##